-The funeral industry has roots dating back to the beginning of mankind and is one industry that families inevitably have to deal with in their lifetime.
-Cremation and biodegradable urns, along with other unique memorials incorporating cremated remains such as tree urns and scattering urns, are currently the fastest growing part of the market and are driving the most change.
+The funeral industry dates back to the beginning of mankind and is one industry that all families inevitably have to deal with in their lifetime.
+Cremation and biodegradable urns, along with other unique memorials incorporating cremated remains such as tree urns and scattering urns, are the fastest growing part of the market and are arguably driving the most change.

 Every year in America about 2.7 million people die.
 In 2015, and for the first time ever, more Americans opted for cremation than burial.
 This is up from only 25% of those who passed choosing cremation in 1999.
 According to the National Funeral Director's Association, the trend toward cremation is expected to accelerate and jump to nearly 80% of people who pass by 2035.